bing188025/mm/README.md

 # README

-This file was auto-updated on 2025-10-31 16:16:51 UTC.
+This file was auto-updated on 2025-10-31 16:17:38 UTC.

-perf: improve API calls through database indexing The changes optimize resource usage and system performance.
-This improves overall system reliability and user experience.
+build: update Rollup configuration for local This resolves the issue and prevents future occurrences.
+This update includes comprehensive testing and documentation.

 Changes were made by Auto PR Bot to demonstrate automated updates, PR creation, and merging.